neptune-ai/docs/docs/learn-about-neptune/nql.rst

 **NOT operator**

-There is also a ``NOT`` operator which can be used to negate a single clause or a whole sub-query.
+The ``NOT`` operator can be used to negate a single clause or an entire sub-query.
-For example if you want to find all experiments which are not owned by Fred you can use either of the following queries:
+For example, if you want to find all experiments that are not owned by Fred, you can use either of the following queries:

 .. code-block:: mysql

     NOT owner = Fred
     owner != Fred

-``NOT`` operator has higher precedence then ``AND`` and ``OR``, but lower precedence then relational operators.
+The ``NOT`` operator has a higher precedence than ``AND`` and ``OR`` but a lower precedence than relational operators.
-So following queries are equal:
+So, the following queries are identical:

 .. code-block:: mysql